McUsr/Index-2.0/README.md

 * distclean:		Deletes all files in the current directory that where made by building or configuring this program.

-dist:				Create a distribution tar file of this package.
+* dist:				Create a distribution tar file of this package.

-distcheck:			Checks if the dist rule behaves sanely.
+* distcheck:			Checks if the dist rule behaves sanely.

 If you want more information about those make rules, feel free to read the GNU Coding Standard chp.
 7.

+If there is anything here that is fuzzy, boring or unclear, file an issue. ;)

 **Enjoy**